 - Change of operation of the installation.
-(The operator shall notify the local authority condition 18 of this permit). - In response to the findings of a periodic review of conditions. - In response to the findings of an inspection. - New or revised sector guidance notes under section 41 of the 1995 Act(1) or by the appropriate authority under regulation 65.
+(The operator shall notify the local authority under Condition 5.6 of this Permit) - In response to the findings of a periodic review of conditions. - In response to the findings of an inspection. - New or revised sector guidance notes

-The operator should apply to the Local Authority in order to vary a permit under regulation 20 of the Regulations.
-The application must be in writing and, in accordance with Part 2 of Schedule 5 to the Regulations must:
+The operator should apply to the Local Authority in order to vary a permit under Regulation 20(1) of the Regulations.
+The application must be in writing and, in accordance with Part 1 of Schedule 5 to the Regulations contain: